 Safe Mercury Amalgam Removal Technique (SMART).

-High-speed evacuation produces better capture when fitted with a Clean Up device,45, 87.
+High-speed evacuation produces better capture when fitted with a Clean Up device, 45, 87.

 The Dental Clinic will provide you with an alternative air source.
-Patient must not breathe through their mouth during treatment.
+Patients must not breathe through their mouth during treatment.
 A nasal hood with nitrous oxide analgesia equipment is an excellent option.
 Air is best and oxygen is acceptable although not required.
 In the case of air only, dental Staff must ensure that it is clean and free of mercury vapor.

-The dentist place and seals properly the dental dam (made it with non-latex nitrile material) in the patient’s mouth, which helps to the saliva suction.
+The dentist place and seals properly the dental dam (made with non-latex nitrile material) in the patient’s mouth, which helps to the saliva suction.

 The dentist and all dental personnel in the room must use non-latex nitrile gloves.